You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 What would be the day-to-day existence in the country if we quote unquote fixed this?

-Okay, de escalation of war on police.
+Okay, okay, de-escalation of war on police.

 Okay, even if that happens, this doesn't go away.

-They're a staging, you de-escalate the war on police, but you're not, that isn't going to de-escalate the venom.
+You de-escalate the war on police, but you're not, that isn't going to de-escalate the venom.

-That isn't going to de escalate or reduce the amount of hatred that exists, because you're always going to have people throwing gasoline on it, trying to revive it.
+That isn't going to de-escalate or reduce the amount of hatred that exists because you're always going to have people throwing gasoline on it, trying to revive it.

 So is it realistic?

-You you think that could happen.
+You think that could happen.

 So in this case, you think it's possible that there is somebody someday somewhere who could come along and who could convince Al Sharpton, Jesse Jackson, Malik Shabazz, and these kids that run Black Lives Matter that they're wrong.